EricVernie/IOTHUB/Readme.md

 # Create an Azure IOT Hub

-* Open a Powershell console in admin mode
+* Open a Powershell console in administrator mode

 * Go to the __DeploymentScript__ folder, and enter the following command:
 ```json